-Parade canceled after ‘destructive devices’ found in home
+Parade canceled after ‘destructive devices’ found near route

 SOUTH PLAINFIELD, N.J.
-(AP) - Authorities have canceled a Labor Day parade that New Jersey’s governor was supposed to attend because they found “destructive devices” in a home near the parade route.
+(AP) - Authorities canceled a New Jersey Labor Day parade that the governor was supposed to attend Monday because “destructive devices” were found near the parade route.

-Middlesex County prosecutors and police say 55-year-old Thomas Kaiser, of South Plainfield, was charged with possession of a destructive device for an unlawful purpose.
+Thomas Kaiser, 55, of South Plainfield, was charged with two counts of possession of a destructive device for an unlawful purpose, with additional charges expected, Middlesex County prosecutors and local police said.

-Authorities said a suspicious package with a destructive device left at a bar in Sea Bright led them to Kaiser’s home.
-Other devices were found there.
-Authorities did not say what the devices were.
+Authorities said a suspicious package containing a destructive device was left at Donovan’s Reef bar in Sea Bright.
+That prompted an investigation Sunday that led to Kaiser’s home, and other devices were found near the residence, authorities said.

-The home is near the start of the South Plainfield Labor Day parade, so the event was canceled.
-Gov. Phil Murphy and First Lady Tammy Murphy were set to participate.
+Since the home is located near the start of the South Plainfield Labor Day parade, the event was canceled “out of an abundance of caution and due to the potential threat to the community,” prosecutors and police said.

+Gov. Phil Murphy and First Lady Tammy Murphy had planned to march in the 62nd annual event.

+The investigation by county prosecutors and Sea Bright and South Plainfield police also included representatives of the state homeland security office and bomb squad as well as the FBI and various K-9 units, authorities said.

-It’s unclear whether Kaiser had an attorney.
-A phone message seeking comment was left for Kaiser.
+It wasn’t clear whether Kaiser had an attorney.
+A phone message seeking comment was left for him.

 Sign up for Daily Newsletters

-Note: This story has been corrected to show the devices were found near the home, not in the home.